-- (1) Detection level influenced by Providence Water supply. - (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (1) Detection level influenced by Providence Water supply. - (2) Reflects sampling at groundwater sources before blending with purchased water from Providence Water. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (4) 1.67 NTU was the highest single turbidity measurement recorded.
-The lowest monthly percentage of samples meeting the turbidity limit was 99.9%.
-The average turbidity value for 2022 was < 0.1 NTU. - (5) Compliance is based upon the highest quarterly local running annual average (LRAA) and range is based upon lowest and highest individual measurement.
+Range is the lowest and highest removal ratios per month. - (4) 0.55 NTU was the highest single turbidity measurement recorded.
+The lowest monthly percentage of samples meeting the turbidity limit was 99.99%.
+The average turbidity value for 2023 was < 0.1 NTU. - (5) Compliance is based upon the highest quarterly local running annual average (LRAA) and range is based upon lowest and highest individual measurement. - (6) Nitrate was detected in five samples of source water. - (7) The MCL for beta particles is 4 mrem/year.
+EPA considers 50 pCi/L to be the level of concern for beta particles.